ELD Electronic Log Device for Successful Trucking Operations in Canada

 Who Needs to Comply with the ELD Mandate?

 The ELD mandate applies to millions of drivers.
-Trucking professionals who are required to keep HOS will most likely be required to use an ELD electronic logging device for this purpose.
+Trucking professionals who are required to keep HOS are most likely required to use an electronic log device for this purpose.
+These regulations also apply to drivers operating in the United States, even if they reside in Mexico or Canada.

 However, there are some exemptions to this rule.
 First, drivers using timecards are not required to log their HOS, so they are not required to use electronic logbooks either.
-In other cases, truckers may operate without an ELD, so long as they use paper logs as stated by the RODS requirements in Transport Canada’s mandate.
-Canadian regulations consider these four ELDs HOS 1/2:
+In other cases, truckers may operate without an ELD, so long as they use paper logs as stated by the RODS requirements in 49 CFR 395.
+These are the four exemptions in which drivers can forego the electronic logbook:

 5/5